laneboysrc/hk310-expansion/expansion-protocol.rst

   any value between 0x00 and 0x7f.

 - PAYLOAD2_6 ..
 PAYLOADn_6 have bits 0..5 dedicated to the
   payload.
-Bit 6 is the inverse of bit 6 of the **previous** value (e.g. PAYLOAD2_6.6 = ~PAYLOAD1_7.6, PAYLOAD3_6.6 = ~PAYLOAD2_6.6).

-  Bit 6 was chosen so that neighboring values have a large difference, which makes the glitch detector easier and more reliable.
+Bit 6 is chosen as that the difference with the previous 7-bit value is as large as possible.
+With this algorithm we have a difference of at least 512us (0x200) between neighboring values, which helps with detecting and recovering from glitches.

-Because we have to deal with glitches and asynchronicity, the transmitter is repeating every value 3 times.
+Because we have to deal with glitches and asynchronicity, the transmitter is repeating every value 2 times.
 This means the response time of the received values is as follows:

 SYNC + 1 payload (7 bits)
-        ~110-125ms
+        ~79-96ms

 SYNC + 2 payload (13 bits)
-        ~170-190ms
+        ~95-144ms

 SYNC + 3 payload (19 bits)
-        ~220-240ms
+        ~159-193ms

 (approx 60ms per value)